cpjobling/eg-259-vm/README.md

     vagrant up

 The first time you do this, there will be a delay of a few minutes while an image file is downloaded from the Internet, copied into VirtualBox and started up.
-There will then be another short delay while the LAMP stack is downlowded and installed.
+There will then be another short delay while the LAMP stack is downloaded and installed.
 After this initial set-up time, `vagrant up` loads the virtual machine up very quickly.

 Even better, you will have an identical copy